In this article:

 The following measures can help you manage smelly feet:

 - Keep your feet clean by washing them every day with soap and water.
-Occasionally, you will have to treat your feet to a more rigorous cleansing ritual to remove the deeply settled impurities.
+Occasionally, you will have to treat your feet to a more rigorous cleansing ritual to remove adherent dirt and debris.
 Daily bathing does not ensure the cleanliness of your feet as it requires more than just rinsing them under running water.

-Because you spend most of your time up and about, your feet tend to collect a lot of grime that needs to be scrubbed off on a regular basis.
+Because you spend most of your time up and about, your feet tend to collect a lot of dirt and debris that needs to be scrubbed off on a regular basis.
 A foot soak can help loosen the stubborn layer of dirt and dead cells settled on your feet, which can then be easily exfoliated.

 - Drying your feet after washing is just as important as the cleansing routine.
 Damp feet are a breeding ground for bacteria and disease.

-So, it is very important that you air-dry your feet, especially the space between your toes, after washing and slather them with an antifungal powder or foot powder thereafter to remove any remnant moisture.
+So, it is very important that you air-dry your feet, especially the space between your toes after washing.

 - Another essential step for proper foot hygiene is to wear fresh, clean, and dry socks every day.
 In fact, people who perspire a lot should go a step further and change their socks more than once daily.